What You Must Know to Avoid Financial Ruin & Get What You Deserve

 To pay for some or most of the fees, deductibles, copays and coinsurances not covered by Medicare, many seniors buy a supplemental policy called a Medigap plan (aka, “Medicare Supplement”).
 A Medigap plan can’t offer additional health benefits, but it will shield you from the liability high health care costs, should you become hospitalized or critically ill for an extended period.

-The key to a Medigap plan is your guaranteed issue right.
+The key to a Medigap plan is your Guaranteed-issue is a right granted to Medicare beneficiaries and applies to Medicare Supplement insurance (aka, Medigap plans).
+All states and the federal government enforce this essential right, which protects Medicare beneficiaries from medical underwriting.....
 You have a six-month window when you are first eligible for Medicare Part A and B to buy a Medicare Supplement plan without underwriting.
 In other words, the insurer of your choice can’t turn you down, regardless of preexisting conditions.
 If you miss your guaranteed issue right window, you can be turned down and your monthly premium will likely be higher.

 Medicare Advantage (Part C) Eligibility